WeLoveSpeed/welovespeed.com/_talks/conferences/lightning-fast-ux.md

 en_US:
   title: "Lightning fast UX: faking performance when there’s no code left to optimize"
   description: >-
     You have optimized every line of code of your site / mobile application, used all the techniques at your disposal to have the fastest loading time possible.
-I bet you also don’t Instagram or Pinterest’s budget, right?
+I bet you also don’t have an Instagram or Pinterest’s budget, right?

     Let’s take a look at a few projects I worked on to learn how to use different design techniques and UX to work performance also at the level of user perception.
 ---